BardicDefense/purple-hack/README.md

 **Movement**: A ship will move a variable number of range bands depending on whether the wind is favorable to it, or unfavorable.
-In addition, a successful Hard (14+) navigation check increases speed by 1 range band that turn.
+In addition, a successful Navigation Skill Check increases speed by 1 range band that turn.
 Galleys can ignore an unfavorable wind by lowering the sails and rowing; oars will move galleys at 2 range bands per turn.